Information Law and Library Legislation

-For 20 years now, EBLIDA has developed a broad expertise on copyright and intellectual property issues with regards to libraries.
+For almost 30 years now, EBLIDA has developed a broad expertise on copyright and intellectual property issues with regards to libraries.
 The recent developments and the changes brought by the Internet (among others the question of access to e-content, digitised material and cross-border access) show the necessity to focus on this question.
 The approval of the 2019 Directive European Union (2019).
 Directive (EU) 2019/790 of the European Parliament and of the Council of 17 April 2019 on copyright and related rights in the Digital Single Market (https://eur-lex.europa.eu/eli/dir/2019/790/oj) and the 2016 decision made by the Court of Justice of the European Union in the case Vereniging Openbare Bibliotheken v Stichting Leenrecht, 10 November 2016 open interesting perspectives in the field.